 I act in movies when friends ask me to.
 "Another Earth" for example, and a new German movie where I get to wear a sweater vest.
 I won “Stoner of the Year” from High Times Magazine for my performance in the Sony Classics release "Groove."
 Feel free to read that again.
 I’m also in the Guinness Book of World Records for leading the largest ever air-drum ensemble on earth!
 Plus here I am in an ad for the Norwegian railway.
 So that's my acting career.
 I'm also in my own movies, because I sleep with myself.

-As an actor, Ari won “Stoner of the Year” from High Times Magazine for his performance in the Sony Classics release Groove.
-(Feel free to read that sentence again.)
-He was raised in San Francisco, and has lived at various times in New York, Los Angeles, New Mexico, Montana, Germany and Serbia.
-Ari sings in the band The Honey Brothers (with Adrian Grenier) and Gold Brothers (with his twin brother Ethan) and plays ukulele, piano and sometimes drums.
+I was raised in San Francisco, enjoying my dad Herbert Gold's tales of the city, and have lived at various times in New York, Los Angeles, New Mexico, Montana, Germany and Serbia.
+I sing in the band The Honey Brothers (with Adrian Grenier) and Gold Brothers (with my twin brother Ethan) and play ukulele, piano and sometimes drums.

 My name was, uh, "borrowed" by a TV show, and this was my response.